Shared Situational Awareness Using Hybrid Zonotopes with Confidence Metric: Introduction

 \subsection{Contributions}

 This work extends the shared situational awareness framework proposed in~\cite{narri2025situational} by addressing scenarios with inconsistent measurement sets.
-The specific contributions of this work are: \begin{enumerate} \item A set-based estimation method that provides estimates of the pedestrian location, along with a confidence metric derived from previous estimated and current measurement sets. \item A set-based fusion method that combines estimated sets for V2X units without losing any relevant information. \item An analysis of effectiveness of this method in simulations. \item An analysis and discussion of testing of this proposed method using real-time data collected from Scania's connected and automated prototype vehicles. \end{enumerate}
+The specific contributions of this work are: \begin{enumerate} \item A confidence metric derived from previous and current estimated sets, which can be computed alongside a set-based estimation of the pedestrian location. \item A set-based fusion method that combines estimated sets for V2X units without losing any relevant information. \item An analysis of effectiveness of this method in simulations. \item An analysis and discussion of testing of this proposed method using real-time data collected from Scania's connected and automated prototype vehicles. \end{enumerate}